 This course provides students the opportunity to discuss topics related to the preparation of their dissertation proposal in a seminar format.
 Students present their ideas and writing for feedback from the instructor and other students.
 Students may enroll in this seminar once.
 Permission of the instructor is required.

 Individual advisement on the doctoral dissertation.
-Students register for this in the first semester after their dissertation proposal has been approved and continue registering in this (or in another course, with sponsor approval) until the dissertation is completed.
 Requires ongoing consultation between the student and dissertation sponsor.
 The fee equals three points at the current tuition rate for each term.
 Permission required from individual faculty.

 Teaches the basic economic concepts and methods to be used for further study and analysis of educational finance, education and inequality, education, and economic growth, the impact of educational policies on education; and outcomes, school reform, and school choice.